Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Manage invoice data

-This feature was planned for the initial release but was delayed due to backend limitations.
+This feature was planned for the initial release, but was delayed due to backend limitations.
 It was finally implemented a few months later.

 Feelgood Design System update

 In 2021, we implemented the Feelgood Design System so the portal would share the same look and feel as the Feelgood App and Feelgood Visitor Registration.
-We also included some accessibility improvements.
+Aside from a few performance issues and minor bugs, support staff reported no complaints.

 A page with a form for entering complementary details when placing an order in the Feelgood Web Portal.